rust-lang-ru/book/rustbook-ru/nostarch/chapter01.md

 * We can build a project without producing a binary to check for errors using `cargo check`.
-* Instead of saving the result of the build in the same directory as our code, Cargo stores it in the *target/debug* directory.
+* Instead of saving the result of the build in the same directory as our code, Cargo складs it in the *target/debug* directory.

 An additional advantage of using Cargo is that the commands are the same no matter which operating system you’re working on.
 So, at this point, we’ll no